JhonathanDavid/dsc-pandas-eda-lab/README.md

 # EDA with Pandas - Cumulative Lab
+# A Pandas Introduction lab, getting all the basic concepts of Pandas
 ## Introduction

 In this section, you've learned a lot about importing, cleaning up, analyzing (using descriptive statistics) and visualizing data.
 In this cumulative lab, you'll get a chance to practice all of these skills with the Ames Housing dataset, which contains information about home sales in Ames, Iowa between 2006 and 2010.